 Based on Voltage Class

-Based on Installation Type
+Based on the Installation Type

-Depending on the Type of External Design
+Depending on the type of External Design

 There are two types of circuit breakers under this category and include: